 Pailin shared this video that she taped on 27feb2018 early during her trip, and I believe often.
 It increased my fame, or infamy, in Thailand.
 Anyway, everyone saw it and commented, and I think it indirectly helped what was about to happen. … I say “rich” in it, but I don’t mean rich in dollars; rather rich in knowledge.

 Pailin and I video-talked almost every day (6:00 am LA time/9:00 pm Thai time).
 I knew a lot of our relatives, but not all.
 No matter.
 Magical minutes for LK and his lady, but also pure gold for me as I was able to connect in real time with my extended family.
 These calls made me realize how much a part of my life they were and are.
-During this time I met the officer and his beautiful wife (I had known about them since 2014, but had never met them).
+During this time I met a colonel in the Thai Army and his beautiful wife (I had known about them since 2014, but had never met them).
 At different times during Pailin’s trips she has spent great time with them and her brother and sister-in-law.
 This led to my introduction to them, cemented a friendship, and opened the door to an offer I never expected.

 Wow!
 A magnificent offer I never expected.
 Believe it or not, my brain still functions and quickly when necessary.
 I replied positively; at the same time I made it clear that all my Sand Creek deadlines would have to be made.
 They shared an approximate starting date, and as of today I think that this is doable.
 The basics are in place; the what, where, when, and how are still to come (but won’t be shared).

 I already know that I can work in Thailand, for I wrote almost daily in 2014.
 This said, and with proper preparation I can work on nonfiction, fiction, articles, and talks (if not a thing of my past).
-While in Thailand my focus will be the children; when not them my writing, research, and spending time with family and friends.
+While in Thailand my focus will be the children; when not with them my writing, research, and spending time with family and friends.